jiminyk/Apps/shopping-list/readme.md

 Created by Christian Gomez to practice javascript.

-Made using pure html, css, vanilla js
+Made using pure html, css, vanilla js.